1 Drexel Drive

 - Second, if you hold multiple acceptances, it may hurt XU's reputation and thus makes it more difficult for Xavier students to get accepted in the future.
 As you might expect, folks at the medical, dental, etc. schools who worked to get you in will understand if you choose to go elsewhere, but will be very upset if you are dishonest and cause them to jeopardize their ability to gain acceptance for minority students.
 As a result, they are less likely to accept XU students in the future.
 Therefore, you should deal with professional schools in a straightforward, honest manner for the sake of other Xavier students who hope to get accepted in the future.

-- Third, holding multiple acceptances will probably hurt you in the future.
+- Third, holding multiple acceptances may hurt you in the future.
 There are few enough medical, dental, etc. schools in the country such that bad news can travel quickly from one school to the next.
 Therefore, it is very likely that any problems you cause will be known by people at many schools.
 Further, they are likely to remember it when they meet you in the future.
 Since the latter would limit your career, you should avoid anything which gives you a bad reputation in the medical or dental communities.

 - Fourth, holding multiple acceptances can cause you to be dropped from the acceptance list of all schools.
 This is possible because the AAMC, AACOM, and the ADEA send the schools lists of who has been accepted--along with who is holding multiple acceptances.
 When the schools note multiple acceptances, they may assume you are going somewhere else and immediately notify you that you have been dropped from their prospective class.